shreya-amagowni/profiles-app/README.md

 # profiles-app

-This app is a simple React app built with Vite and React-Bootstrap It just displays a Hello React
+This app is a simple React app built with Vite and React-Bootstrap.

+It just displays a Hello React.

 Here is the link: https://shreya-amagowni.github.io/profiles-app/
 # React + Vite